Ocean Freight: Ocean & Sea Freight Shipping to and from Canada

 A rough estimate for end-to-end shipping from Southwest Asia to Canada is usually within 2 months.
 The "on the ocean time" is usually less than 20 days.
 The total transit includes waiting time at the origin port, arrival port, inland warehousing, and inland transit.

 Most delays for ocean freight do not occur on the ocean.
-The congestion at ports has resulted in slower sailing speeds for ocean lines.
+The congestion at ports results in slower sailing speeds for ocean lines.
 This is done to minimize waiting time at the port.

 How can I send my package via low cost ocean?